 Buying a car is tricky business.
 After your house, a car purchase is likely to be the most expensive decision you make.
-To help you have the best possible experience, here are some car buying tips and common mistakes to avoid.
+To help you have the best possible experience, here are some tips on how to buy a used car.

-Car Buying Tip #1: Don’t buy a car with a salvaged title
+Don’t buy a used car with a salvaged title

 This is the mother of all car buying mistakes.
 Why?
 First, the reason the car was salvaged—totaled in an accident, stolen, or flooded—are sufficient reasons to walk away.
 Second, resale value is going to be awful, and most buyers won’t even be interested.
 Third, these cars can be hard to register and insure.

 Yes, $2,000 for a 2005 BMW 3-series seems like a screaming deal, but you’ll be very sad when the car breaks and you can’t sell it to anyone as it sits in front of your house for two years like a tribute to foolishness.
 The solution here is easy, don’t do it.
 How do you know if a car has a salvaged title?
 You need to get a vehicle history report.
 Which brings us to our next common mistake.